Millington Klantyre’s room, in the Salonikos Rest Inn (12 Fyrmont 997 AC)

 “So make, the, deal,” baited Janice, sensing his weakness.

-“Buddy,” began Montano “think about it, she finished the crisps, never commented on them once, not a thing.
+“Buddy,” began Content Not Found: montano “think about it, she finished the crisps, never commented on them once, not a thing.
 Don’t do it.”

 “He’s got a point,” chirped Chord, Aidan agreed.